+All patients and parents were informed that vaccinating patients with egg allergy with this vaccine was discouraged by the NHA, but there were reason to believe that they still could be vaccinated, and some articles published indicated the same (8, 12).
+They were also informed that the vaccination was done at the outpatient clinic in case of a reaction.
+Both patients and parents expressed their confidence in the treatment and information they were given.
 All patients and parents were informed that the NHA had discouraged using this particular vaccine in individuals with egg allergy, but that there was reason to believe they could still be vaccinated, and that some published articles agreed.
 They were also informed that the vaccine was administered at the outpatient clinic in case of an adverse reaction.
 Both patients and parents expressed their confidence in the treatment and information they were given.